Pub & Club Guide

 Somerset House, 36 Temple Street

-Birmingham addition to the Camerons Head of Steam chain.
-The pub features a large and spacious interior decorated in a 'steampunk' style.
+The Birmingham edition of the Camerons' Head of Steam chain.
+It features a large and spacious interior, split across three levels, decorated in a steampunk style.
+An island bar occupies the centre of the middle level.
 Plenty of seating and booths for people to enjoy a wide variety of food and drinks.
-Ten handpulls available showcasing Camerons own beers and offerings from local breweries.
+Seven handpulls showcase Camerons' own beers and offerings from local and national breweries.
 Keg lines include international beers such as Delirium and La Chouffe.
-CAMRA discount is available on cask beers.
+Wide range of beers from around the world in bottles and cans.

 - Hen & Chickens